What a No-Contest Clause Does

 A no-contest clause (sometimes called an in terrorem clause) is a provision in a trust that says: if a beneficiary challenges the trust, that person forfeits their share.
 The idea is to discourage frivolous disputes by making the stakes high enough to think twice before filing.

-Many trust creators include these clauses to protect their wishes from being overturned after they are gone.
+Many trust creators include these clauses to protect their wishes from being overturned.
 They can be effective at preventing baseless challenges.
-But Arizona draws a clear line.
+But the law draws a clear line to protect contesting beneficiaries who have real concerns.

 A provision in a trust instrument that purports to penalize an interested person for contesting the trust instrument or instituting other proceedings or actions relating to the trust property is unenforceable if probable cause exists for the contest, proceedings or actions.